Roman Kryklia’s Journey From A Small Town To The Global Stage

-The Ukrainian’s dedication to his sport helped him escape small-town life to travel the world in search of success, and now he has the chance to claim the biggest prize in the game.
+The Ukrainian’s dedication to kickboxing helped him escape small-town life to travel the world in search of success.
+Ultimately, that sensational journey led him to the global stage and an opportunity to claim the richest prize in his sport.

-Before he steps in the ring in Beijing, China, Kryklia reveals how he took advantage of his physical gifts to reach the cusp of making history in The Home Of Martial Arts.
+Before he defends the gold for the first time, learn how he took advantage of his physical gifts to make history in The Home Of Martial Arts.

-“People could not afford much, that’s true, but it was like that for most people, not for selected few, so not having much seemed normal,” he says.
+“People could not afford much, that’s true.
+It was like that for most people, [but] not for a selected few, so not having much seemed normal,” he says.

-“We used to spend most of our free time outside, hanging out with the boys on the streets – that’s was my school of life education.”
+“We used to spend most of our free time outside, hanging out with the boys on the streets – that was my school of life education.”

-His coach, Valentin Kozhushko, became a mentor, and along with his father helped teach the young Kryklia the values that would be the foundation of his development as an athlete.
+His coach, Valentin Kozhushko, became a mentor and, along with his father, helped teach the young Ukrainian the values that would become the foundation of his development as an athlete.

-“The secret of my success is a combination of discipline and dedication,” he adds.
+“The secret of my success is a combination of discipline and dedication,” Kryklia adds.

 The Next Step